AlbertRtk/albertrtk.github.io/_posts/blog/2020-09-26-Writing-own-function-for-simple-linear-regression.md

 Looks really good :-)

-# Finall test
+## Finall test

-We can use ```scipy.stats``` to do linear regression on the same set of data and compare the result with result recieved with implemented model.
-This will be the fiall check if everthing is correct.
+We can use ```scipy.stats``` to do linear regression on the same set of data and compare the result with the result received with the implemented model.
+This will be the final check if everything is correct.

 ```python